Pokémon Trading Card Game: Gameplay

 Play alternates between players who may take several actions during their turn, including playing additional Basic Pokémon, evolving their Pokémon, attaching an Energy card, playing Trainer cards, and using Pokémon abilities and attacks.
 After Trainer cards are played, cards are discarded by effects from Trainer cards or Abilities, and after Pokémon were "Knocked Out", they are put into the discard pile.
 A player may also retreat their Active Pokémon, switching the Active Pokémon with one on the Bench by paying the Active Pokémon's retreat cost of a certain number of Energies.
 At the cost of ending the turn, players may use one of their Active Pokémon's attacks once the prerequisite number and types of Energy attached to that Pokémon is fulfilled.
 Effects from that attack are then activated and damage may be dealt on the defending Pokémon, which may modify based on the defender Pokémon's type weakness or a resistance policies, and/or by any other effects on the defending Pokémon.
 Players alternate attacking until a player wins either through one of the above win conditions or by concession.
+Although in rare cases both players may take a Prize card at the same time with a Pokémon like Dusknoir from Shrouded Fable's ability which can "Knock Out" another Pokémon but it also "Knocks Out" itself, if this happens a new games known as "Sudden Death" starts where both players set up as usual but with one Prize card and the first player to take their Prize card wins the game, but if both players take a Prize card at the same time again, this process is repeated.